halfhorst/Sigrun/README.md

 Sigrun is a Discord bot that helps you manage a Valheim server instance.
 It was motivated by money.
 Specifically, I didn't want to pay for an idle server I was maintaining for my friends.
 Sigrun is a 'personal' bot, not a public one you can add to your own guild.
 You need to create a Discord application yourself, for your own server, and run your own instance of the bot.

-**I consider this a personal project and develop it in that way.
+**This a personal project and I develop it like one.
 I may break it without warning or do other unruly things.**

 ## Getting Started

-### Pre-requisistes
+### Pre-requisites

 You need the aws cdk cli, you need python, and you need Docker.
 You also need an AWS account and a credential setup.
 The easiest way to do that is with the aws cli.